wbuz24/grad-research/resources/markdown/GEM5_INTRO.md

 ## Usage

 Running gem5 is intended to be done in bash on a Linux machine.
-You may find workarounds to install gem5 on non-Linux machines, but the TAs cannot help debug platform specific errors.
-With that said, gem5 is runnable on the department machines and on CCV[^1].
+You may find workarounds to install gem5 on non-Linux machines, but, much of gem5 documentation is outdated or scattered and is largely targeted towards Ubuntu machines.
+With that said, gem5 is runnable on other machines and operating systems.

 To run gem5, you will need to specify at least the binary (found at `build/<ISA>/gem5.<binary type>`) and a runtime configuration (a Python file typically found in the *configs* directory).
 In this class, most assignments will require you to use a RISC-V emulated processor, and it will be advantageous to have the `gem5.debug` binary (compiles each source file with debug flags).
 To compile this version of gem5, call:
 `scons build/RISCV/gem5.debug -j 4`